sdr-li/SSH-VPN/README.md

 ### How to connect?

-there are many ways how You could establish VPN connection:
+there are numerous ways to establish VPN connection.
+In this project, there are 3 different examples:
 - scripts(quick and temporary connection from Your desktop)
 - systemd configuration (to permanently connect VM to VPN gateway)
 - docker - alpine based image (to permanently connect docker-network to VPN gateway)